macgill4444/comp116-mdavis/alarm/README.md

 QUESTIONS

 1. These heuristics are not that good because they are going to lead to a lot of false positives.
-When running the live_stream of the alarm, you see that a lot of packet data sets of the credit card alarm.
+When running the live_stream of the alarm, you see that a lot of packet data sets off the credit card alarm.
 Similarly when looking for shellcode the alarm will sound for a lot of data that is not actually shellcode.
+Although I admittedly thought it better to be safe rather than sorry.

 2. I might add scanning the paylod for key words like "credit" "card" "money."
 I think that it might be helpful to give a 'score' to certain packets.
 For example, if a packet has credit card numbers and has the word "credit" in the payload, that would have a high score.
 But if the packet has the credit card numbers only, with no '-' in between that would be a lower score although still set off the alarm.
+This could help distinguish between the alarm sounding and help better sort through the data.